Feds Sue Walmart Over Role in Opioid Crisis

 In its lawsuit, Walmart said the Justice Department’s investigation — launched in 2016 — had identified hundreds of doctors who wrote problematic prescriptions that Walmart’s pharmacists should not have filled.
 But the lawsuit charged that nearly 70% of the doctors still have active registrations with the DEA.

+“Blaming pharmacists for not second-guessing the very doctors the Drug Enforcement Administration (DEA) approved to prescribe opioids is a transparent attempt to shift blame from DEA’s well-documented failures in keeping bad doctors from prescribing opioids in the first place,” the company said in its statement.

 Walmart’s lawsuit alleged the government was blaming it for the lack of regulatory and enforcement policies to stem the crisis.
-The company is asking a federal judge to declare the government has no basis to seek civil damages; the suit remains ongoing.
+The company is asking a federal judge to declare that the government's suit has no basis to seek civil damages.
+That suit remains ongoing.

+The initial investigation was the subject of a ProPublica story published in March.
+ProPublica reported that Joe Brown, then U.S. attorney for the Eastern District of Texas office, spent years pursuing a criminal case against Walmart for its opioid prescription practices, only to have it stymied after the retail giant’s lawyers appealed to senior officials in the Justice Department.

+Two months later, Brown resigned.
+He didn’t give a reason for his departure except to say he would be “pursuing opportunities in the private and public sectors."
+Brown went into private practice in the Dallas area.